Welcome in the Precious Name of

-If you are a visitor to our area, if you've recently moved here, or even if you are a long time resident, we would like to invite you to join us on Wednesday evenings during the season fo Lent for our midweek services, or on Sunday for the Divine Service or Bible Study (the weekly schedule is to the right).
-In God's Word and worshiip is where He has promised to be truly present among His people to bestow on us His very life and salvation!
+If you are a visitor to our area, if you've recently moved here, or even if you are a long time resident, we would like to invite you to join us on Sunday for the Divine Service and Bible Study.
+In God's Word and worship is where He has promised to be truly present among His people to bestow on us His very life and salvation!
 You are always welcome to join us – and we would be delighted to meet you.
 Please introduce yourself and tell us that you found us on our website!

 Our Parish is a member congregation of the Lutheran Church - Missouri Synod.
 As such we hold to the belief that the Holy Scriptures are the inspired and inerrant Word of God – the Rule and Norm for the Christian faith, and the only True Foundation for a proper relationship with the Living God through life and merit of His Son, Jesus Christ – the only Savior of the fallen sinners, and the only Hope for mankind.
 We also hold the Book of Concord of 1580 to be a true exposition of God's Word, and the standard against which all the teachings of our Church are to be measured.
 If you have any questions about specific areas, please don't hesitate to contact Pastor Newman by clicking on the e-mail link to the right.

 If you would like to know more about what we believe, teach and confess, you can find more detailed information in the links above marked "Beliefs."
 Between that link, the Affiliate links to the right, and the Book of Concord website you should be able to find out just about anything you'd like to know about us.